xdaco/ubuntu-hotspot/README.md

 script named hotspot.

-How to :
+How to:

-Download installer.
+Download the installer.

-Download hotspot.
-open terminal in the downloaded folder and type:
+Open terminal in the downloaded folder. and type:

 $ sudo chmod a+x installer

-$ sudo chmod a+x hotspot

 $ sudo bash ./installer